Solving high-dimensional Hamilton-Jacobi-Bellman PDEs using neural networks: perspectives from the theory of controlled diffusions and measures on path space: Introduction

 In this article, we show that a variety of loss functions can be constructed and analysed in terms of divergences between probability measures on the path space associated to solutions of \eqref{eq:controlled diffusion}, providing a unifying framework for IDO and extending on previous works in that direction \cite{hartmann2012efficient,kappen2012optimal,zhang2014applications}.
 As this perspective entails the approximation of a target probability measure as a core element, our approach exposes connections to the theory of variational inference \cite{blei2017variational,zhang2018advances}.
 Classical divergences include the relative entropy (or $\mathrm{KL}$-divergence) and its counterpart, the cross-entropy.
 Motivated by connections to forward-backward SDEs and importance sampling, we propose the novel family of \emph{log-variance} divergences,

 parametrised by a probability measure $\widetilde{\mathbb{P}}$.
-Loss functions based on these divergences can be viewed as modifications of those proposed in \cite{han2018solving,weinan2017deep} for solving forward-backward SDEs, essentially replacing second moments by variances, see Section \ref{sec:BSDEs}.
+Loss functions based on these divergences can be viewed as modifications of those proposed in \cite{weinan2017deep,han2018solving} for solving forward-backward SDEs, essentially replacing second moments by variances, see Section \ref{sec:BSDEs}.
 Moreover, it turns out that the log-variance divergences are closely related to the $\KL$-divergence (see Proposition \ref{prop: equivalence moment log-variance}), allowing us to draw (perhaps surprising) connections to methods that directly attempt to optimise the dynamics with respect to a control objective.

 As the loss functions considered in this article are defined in terms of expected values, practical implementations require appropriate Monte Carlo estimators whose variance directly impacts algorithmic performance.
 We study the associated relative errors, in particular in high-dimensional settings and for $\P_1 \approx \P_2$, i.e. close to the optimal control.
 The proposed log-variance divergence and its corresponding standard Monte Carlo estimator turn out to be robust in both settings, in a precise sense that will be developed in later sections.
+After the completion of this manuscript, the potential of the log-variance divergences for inferences in computational Bayesian statistics has been explored in \cite{richter2020vargrad}, along with a more careful analysis of their relations to control variates (see also Remark \ref{remark: control variate} below).